Psychedelic/dab-docs/docs/index.md

 ![](imgs/main.png)

 Welcome to DAB's documentation.
-DAB is an open internet service for data on the IC.
+DAB is an open internet service for data on the Internet Computer.
 All the data an IC app needs to make a seamless experience, accessible directly on the IC.

-DAB is an open internet service for NFT, Token, Canister, and Dapp registries.
+DAB keeps tracks its own list of 'verified' registries but encourages anyone to create their own registry by following the Registry Standard.

 - Visit [our website](https://dab.ooo)